acme-sky/bank-service/api/README.md

 3. Build `opam exec -- dune build`

-4. Set up `DATABASE_URL` variable.
-It should be a PostgreSQL uri.
+4. Set up `DATABASE_URL` variable: it should be a PostgreSQL uri.
+Set up a `API_TOKEN` used to create new payments.

 5. Run `dune run acmebank`